PeterKinder/CSCI5253/README.md

-1.)
-On Windows: install WSL (any distributionm e.g. Ubuntu).
-2.)
-Install Docker
-3.)
-Install git
-4.)
-Create a Github repo for homeworks
-5.)
-Create a branch for this homework
+1. Create a Python script that:

+    -accepts 2 command line arguments,
+    -reads a csv from the first argument
-6.)
-Commit a README file to the branch
+    -does something to the data
+    -saves the results to the csv defined by the second argument

+2. Create a Dockerfile that:

+    -pulls from Python Docker image
+    -copies the script above into the container
+    -runs the script above when the container starts
+    -NOTE: you can use files created during the demo.

-7.)
-Open a pull request
+3. Check both into a repo on Github and open a pull request

-8.)
-Submit a link to the pull request
+4. Submit the link to the pull request on Canvas